When does the shuttle operate?

 Are RTCA assessments being used to finance this service?

-No. Properties within RTCA that choose to opt in will be part of a cost-sharing agreement, and those opt-in properties will pay for the service.
+No. Properties within RTCA that choose to opt in are part of a cost-sharing agreement, and those opt-in properties pay for the service.
 Financing subject to change if/as the service evolves.

 Will the service eventually be rolled out further across Reston Town Center?

 Possibly.
-This is something we will be studying over time to determine if there would be sufficient demand/use of the service to justify a broader roll out.
+This is something we are studying over time to determine if there is sufficient demand/use of the service to justify a broader roll out.

 In the meantime, can other properties that wish to be a part of this join?